 Of course, one of the most popular places to go in Tangier is the beach district.
 Modern and lovely, it is a perfect place for sunbathing, gazing out towards the Strait of Gibraltar or simply strolling along the excellent paved paths.

 If impressive sea views from the Tangier area is what you desire or crave, just a short 11 km west of the city is the northwest tip of the entire African continent.
 It is Cap Spartel, and it is the official boundary line between the Atlantic and the Mediterranean.
 There is a charming lighthouse open to the public, and it rates as one of the top Tangier attractions for photographers.

 Just beyond the Cap Spartel area is the seaside town of Asilah.
 It is one of the loveliest and most historic areas, dating back to the Roman period.
 It has impressive towers and ramparts that remain in place, and the Medina is particularly enchanting with its blue and white washed houses.
 It is far more Mediterranean than almost any area in the country, and it is a destination for those who love fresh seafood.

 There is so much more to see and do within Tangier and in the surrounding areas.
 You will want to spend at least a day or two exploring this historic and impressive city.
 One of the best ways to do all that you want is book Morocco private tours.

 Making a Dream Come Alive

 When you are ready to enjoy a visit to the many attractions and sites in Tangier, visit EgyptToursPlus.com.
-In business since 1955, we offer time-tested Morocco tour packages.
-Obviously, your perfect Moroccan tour can include a visit to the best Tangier attractions.
+In business since 1955, we offer the best time-tested Egypt and Morocco Tours money can buy.